n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 ## Basic Operations

 - Member
-	- Create a new member on the list.
+	- Create a new member on the list
-	- Delete a member on the list.
+	- Delete a member on the list
-	- Get a member on the list.
+	- Get a member on the list
-	- Get all members on a list.
+	- Get all members on a list
-	- Update a new member on the list.
+	- Update a new member on the list
 - Member Tag
-	- Add tags from a list member.
+	- Add tags from a list member
-	- Remove tags from a list member.
+	- Remove tags from a list member

 ## Example Usage